 Step back in time in English Harbour

 Home to the 18th bastion of Nelson’s Dockyard (a UNESCO World Heritage Site), a visit to Antigua’s English Harbor in Nelson’s Dockyard National Park is a step back in time and well worth a visit if you enjoy history.
-A popular tourist attraction, you will also enjoy strolling around the towns yacht marina, taking a stroll around Fort James (which lies at the entrance to the harbor) and maybe even a spot of souvenir shopping too.
+A popular tourist attraction, you will also enjoy strolling around the towns yacht marina, taking a stroll around Fort Berkeley (which lies at the entrance to the harbor) and maybe even a spot of souvenir shopping too.

 With over 100 species of birds recorded on the island of Antigua, it is easy to see why this island is so popular with nature lovers.
 For avid twitches, we recommend you keep your binos on you throughout your trip, or why not book yourself onto one of the many birdwatching tours available across the island.